 It has been advocated as a natural aphrodisiac food since ancient times.
 The name “Honeymoon” dates back to the 5th century with a tradition of the wedded couple drinking mead, an alcoholic honey concoction, til the first new moon of their marriage.

 In the ancient Sanskrit text, Kama Sutra, it was written that the groom would receive honey on his wedding day.

 Even the ancient Greek dubbed “father of medicine” Hippocrates prescribed honey from aphrodisiac flowers jasmine, orchids, marjoram as a food that increases the sex drive.
 Today we know that it is filled with Vitamin B, which is good for testosterone production.
 Additionally, the fructose sugar will slowly release energy – great for keeping stamina in the bedroom.

 Perhaps a less messy food, but just as historically renowned as a natural aphrodisiac food that increases sex drive.
 Found inside the pine cone, pine nuts were prescribed by ancient Greek physician Galen, in the 2nd century for their sexual powers.
 Today people have nicknamed them the “kernel of love”, for its remarkable properties that aid with the sex hormones.

-Now this is where things start to get a little hot.
+Now, this is where things start to get a little hot.
 Just look at a root of ginger… Its hands, and its fingers… a slice of this spice in any meal will be sure to get your juices flowing.
 The medicinal qualities of ginger are vast.
-Filled with potassium, magnesium and copper, it helped to increase blood flow.
+Filled with potassium, magnesium, and copper, it helps to increase blood flow.